model-checking/kani/docs/src/reference/attributes.md

 ### Limitations

-The `#[kani::should_panic]` attribute verifies that are one or more failed checks related to panics.
+The `#[kani::should_panic]` attribute verifies that there are one or more failed checks related to panics.
 At the moment, it's not possible to pin it down to specific panics.
 Therefore, **it's possible that the panics detected with `#[kani::should_panic]` aren't the ones that were originally expected** after a change in the code under verification.